solliancenet/MCW-Managed-open-source-databases-on-Azure/Hands-on lab/HOL step-by step - Visualizing real-time data with Azure Database for PostgreSQL Hyperscale.md

 ### Task 6: Load lab notebooks into Azure Databricks

-In this task, you will import the notebooks contained in the [Managed open source databases on Azure MCW GitHub repo](https://github.com/Microsoft/MCW-Managed-open-source-databases-on-Azure) into your Azure Databricks workspace.
+In this task, you will import the notebooks contained in the [Visualizing real-time data with Azure Database for PostgreSQL Hyperscale MCW GitHub repo](https://github.com/Microsoft/MCW-Managed-open-source-databases-on-Azure) into your Azure Databricks workspace.

 1. Navigate to your Azure Databricks workspace in the Azure portal, and select **Launch Workspace** from the overview blade, signing into the workspace with your Azure credentials, if required.